Wissam111/moveo-managment-system-task/readme.md

 `Run frontend folder `
-   - production: npm build then npm start (recommend)
+   - production: npm build then npm start (recommended)
-   - dev: npm run dev (not recommend)
+   - dev: npm run dev (not recommended)
    - login:(the roles implmented only in the backend)
       -  email: wissamkabha48@gmail.com password:We$am1234  (admin)
       -  email: vegeta48_48@hotmail.com password:We$am1234  (basic)